Preview of Run With the Wind

-Earlier, Sarah had driven to the ferry landing, crossing to Bolivar on a mission to find Gus, one of the older channel pilots, who had an annoying habit of going off on benders, usually at one of Bolivar’s beachside beer stands.
-August Morton had spent a lifetime on the upper Texas coast, and knew intimately every shoal, inlet and channel between the Neches and Brazos Rivers, as well as the entire Trinity Bay system.
+Earlier this day she had driven to the Bolivar Ferry Landing on a mission to find Gus, one of the older channel pilots who had an annoying habit of going off on benders.
+August Morton had spent a lifetime on the upper Texas coast, and knew intimately every shoal, inlet and channel between Port Arthur and Freeport, as well as the entire Trinity Bay system.
 When sober, there was no channel pilot more experienced or competent among the entire roster of the Galveston Pilots Guild.

-Sarah was secretary and assistant general manager of Galveston Pilots.
-Early this morning a radio-telegram told of a tanker that left port only the day before was now returning for repairs after an engine room fire.
+Sarah was the assistant general manager of Galveston Pilots.
+Early this morning a radio-telegram told of a tanker that was returning for repairs after an engine room fire.
 She needed Gus to pilot the crippled ship, and had left the grizzled old channel veteran in a café, eating the breakfast she’d bought and drinking quantities of black coffee.
-He promised to clean himself up and arrive sober at the coast guard docks by noon for transport to the crippled oil tanker.
+He promised to arrive sober and presentable at the coast guard docks by 3 PM for transport to the crippled ship.

-On the return ferry crossing she noted how still the water was.
+It was on the return ferry crossing that she noted how still the water was.
 No dolphins followed or ran ahead, and even the ubiquitous gulls were calmer than usual.
-All the signs for an oppressively hot and still afternoon were present.
+While the morning had been relatively comfortable, all the signs pointed to an oppressively hot afternoon.

-Benjamin, once paralyzed with polio, today used only a wrist cane and one short brace on his left leg.
+Sarah’s son Benjamin, once completely paralyzed with polio, today used only a wrist cane and one short brace on his left leg.
 His passion was fishing, and he pulled his gear in an old wagon, using a rope harness he’d devised.
-Sometimes Sarah took him and one of his friends to one of the back bays, but often he went alone, using a pier at Offats Bayou owned by a friend of Sarah’s.
+Sometimes Sarah took him and one of his friends to one of the back bays, but often he went alone, using an old pier at Offats Bayou owned by a friend of Sarah’s.

-She was now waiting for Benji to return.
-He’d told Rae he’d be back by lunchtime, but it was an hour past noon.
-Sarah was beginning to think about driving over to Offats as she sat on the porch of the house she’d been born in.
+She was now waiting, fretting, for Benji to return.
+He’d told Rae he’d be back before lunchtime, but it was now almost an hour past noon.

-Sarah rocked slowly, and longed for the return of the southeast sea breeze.
-A glass of iced tea on the floor beside her had rivulets of condensation streaking the glass.
+She rocked slowly, longing for the return of the southeast sea breeze, and reached for her iced tea, which left a wet ring on the floor.
 The two ceiling fans that still worked creakingly stirred the hot air.

-She picked up the tea and took a sip, rubbing the cold glass across her brow.
+She rubbed the cold glass across her brow.
 Where was Benjamin?

-Her nagging worries about Benji along with her earlier worries about Gus and the crippled tanker were overshadowed by a longer-term issue, one which crowded into her thoughts almost constantly.
+Her fretting worries about Benji, along with her earlier anxieties about Gus and the crippled tanker were overshadowed on this day by a longer-term issue which often crowded into her troubled thoughts.